-PL-328 13
+PL-264 13

-SKIRT BOARDS AND SEALING STRIPS

-In some applications, it is necessary to extend the infeed skirt boards and sealing strips the full length of the conveyor.
-This can create problems in weighing accuracy due to the forces that the sealing strips exert when contacting the belt and indirectly upon the idlers, especially where pinching occurs.
-Attempts to obtain a good zero calibration and subsequently good span calibrations under these circumstances becomes quite difficult.
+RECOMMENDATION Review and check the afore mentioned considerations.
+If any of the conditions are not being met, they must be corrected.
+SKIRTBOARDS AND SEALING STRIPS In some applications it is necessary to extend the infeed skirtboards and sealing strips the full length of the conveyor.
+This can create problems in weighing accuracy to the effects that the sealing strips exert when contacting the belt and indirectly upon the idlers, especially where pinching occurs.
+Attempts to obtain a good zero balance and subsequently good span calibrations under these circumstances becomes quite difficult.